 - Your guide will visit your hotel for an introductory meeting to answer any questions you might have.

-- Your guide will then take you for a fantastic dinner at a local private restaurant (Paladar)
+- Your guide will then take you for a fantastic dinner at a local private restaurant (Paladar) (at your own expense)

 Day Two – Havana Full Day Tour (B,L)

 Ready for your first full day of our Cuban private tours?
 Get up after a great night’s sleep, fortify yourself with a nice breakfast, and your guide will be there at 9am to pick you up.

 Wear comfortable shoes because the best way to see Old Havana is on foot.
 You will visit La Catedral San Cristobal de la Habana, described by the novelist Alejo Carpentier as ‘music set in stone’.
 You will also see famous landmarks such as Palacio de los Marqueses de Aguas Claras (now a restaurant) and the Plaza de Armas, complete with a statue of Manuel de Cespedes, one of the leaders of the independence movement.
 You will also admire from the outisde two of Havana’s best museums – the Museo de la Revolucion and the Museo Nacional de Bellas Artes.
 There will be plenty of time to explore these places further, later in your tour.

 There will be plenty of opportunities to take a break in the shade and enjoy a cool drink, where you can talk with your guide about some other parts of Old Havana you might want to see, such as Saint Francis of Assisi Square.

 Your walking tour then continues at a leisurely pace and takes in the Malecón (a gorgeous seaside esplanade), Revolution Square, Central Park, the Opera House, the Capitol Building, the former Bacardi Building, and the former Presidential Palace.
 Naturally, there will be plenty of opportunities for photos.

 Lunch is included and our Cuba private tours use an authentic family run restaurant offering traditional cuisine.